dougeby/IntuneDocs/intune-user-help/enroll-company-device-macos.md

 Learn how to get your new, macOS device automatically managed in Intune.
 Company-owned devices are often preconfigured by your organization.
 During device setup, your company remotely sends a preconfigured profile directly to your device.
 The profile automatically configures and enrolls your device so that you can access company resources right away.

-To start, all you have to do is power on your device, sign in with your company credentials, and complete all Setup Assistant steps.
+To begin, power on your device and sign in with your work or school credentials.
+The rest of this article describes the steps and screens you'll see as you walk through Setup Assistant.

 ## What is Apple DEP?
 If you're given a company-owned device, it might have been purchased from the Apple Device Enrollment Program (DEP).
 Some organizations buy large amounts of iOS or macOS devices through DEP.
 Devices can then be integrated, configured, and managed within a preferred mobile device management provider, such as Intune.
 If you're an administrator and want more more information about Apple DEP, see [Automatically enroll macOS devices with Apple's Device Enrollment Program](device-enrollment-program-enroll-macos.md).